Directory of Speech-Language Pathology Assessment Instruments Introduction

 - A brief description (descriptions for each assessment are adapted from the publishers' own information sources)

 Before selecting any test, be sure to review the publisher's evidence of its validity (the extent to which the test measures the behaviors it is intended to measure) and reliability (consistency from one use to the next).
-You might also want to search for any related research articles in the ASHA journals online archive, using appropriate keywords such as motor speech disorders and assessment or just the name of the test.
+You might also want to search for any related research articles in the ASHA journals, using appropriate keywords such as motor speech disorders and assessment or just the name of the test.
 Consider expanding your search via Google or PubMed; also, a resource that offers test reviews for a fee is the Buros Institute of Mental Measurements, which includes online reviews of tests in categories.

 Cultural competence is imperative when selecting and using assessment tools.
 Standardized measures may not be appropriate to the all racial and ethnic populations.
 Certified service providers must validate that the assessment is being administered to the population for whom is was standardized.
 There may be inherent cultural and linguistic biases.
 Assessments that are administered to populations who have not been included in the normative sampling process fail to meet standards.
 Therefore, they may only be used as information probes with no accompanying standard scores.
 Alterations to the typical assessment process should be noted in the written report.